adionditsak/shellconf.py/README.md

 shellconf.py
 ============

-Simple remote configuration with shell for UNIX/Linux systems.
+Tiny (2.7K) remote configuration script with shell-scripting for UNIX/Linux systems.

-Run local shell scripts chronologically on defined remote servers asynchronously.
+Run local shell scripts chronologically on defined remote servers (asynchronously for each machine, makes it very fast).

 MIT licensed - no restrictions.